cubicleDowns/SLIDESHOW/README.md

 ![alt text](https://raw.githubusercontent.com/cubicleDowns/SLIDESHOW/master/slideshow.png "SLIDESHOW LOGO")

 Slideshow tips, links and topics for use in parallel with a presentation.
-Sorta like foot notes but in parallel.
+Sorta like footnotes, but viewed in parallel to a presentation.

 Features:
 * Associate external material to a live presentation page.